msh-shiplu/CodeSpace/README.md

     ./gem -c config.json
 ```

-(7) When the server is run for the first time after teachers and students are added, teachers and students must configure their Sublime Text modules by going through 3 steps in Sublime Text: (i) specify a local folder on their computers, (ii) set the server address, which is shown when the server is run, and (iii) complete the registration by simply entering their usernames, as specify in *teachers.txt* and *students.txt*.
+(7) When the server is run for the first time after teachers and students are added, teachers and students must configure their Sublime Text modules by going through 3 steps in Sublime Text: (i) specify a folder on their computers to store local files, (ii) set the server address, which is shown when the server is run, and (iii) complete the registration by simply entering their usernames, as specify in *teachers.txt* and *students.txt*.

+These steps are done only once.
+In subsequent usage, there is no need to go through these steps (even though the teacher's computer has a new IP address.)

 ### TA's installation